Esri/dynamic-situational-awareness-qt/docs/README.md

 ![](./images/dsa-tool-viewshed.png "Viewshed")<br>*Viewshed analysis (DSA Vehicle)*

 [Viewshed analysis] is a type of visibility analysis that shows the visible and obstructed areas within a directed field of view.
-Viewshed analysis shows you the areas of the scene that are visible from a given observer, determined by the terrain (represented by an elevation surface), buildings and other 3D features (represented by scene layers, graphics, and so on), and the properties of the observer.
+Viewshed analysis shows you the areas of the scene that are visible from a given observer, determined by the terrain (represented by an elevation surface), buildings, and other 3D features (represented by scene layers, graphics, and so on) and the properties of the observer.
 A viewshed is adjustable to show what is visible within a specified distance in a certain direction or all directions.
 Areas that are visible from the location are highlighted in green, and not-visible areas are highlighted in red.
 As the location moves, the viewshed analysis is recalculated.

 ### Line of sight